An Exploration of Default Images in Text-to-Image Generation: Method

 \section{Method}

-We present the first investigation into default images, acknowledging that in the context of high complexity in TTI models, we can only ever get a tiny glimpse into the latent space and its default images.
-Our approach consists of systematic prompt creation (Section \ref{sec:method:prompts}), image generation experiments and ablation studies to probe the latent space (Section \ref{sec:method:experiments}), and identification of default images using affinity diagramming (Section \ref{sec:method:affinitydiagramming}), followed by a survey study (Section \ref{sec:method:surveys}).
+We present the first investigation into default images, acknowledging that the complexity of TTI models limits us to a tiny glimpse of the latent space and its default images.
+Our approach involves systematic prompt creation (Section \ref{sec:method:prompts}), manual image generation experiments and ablation studies to probe the latent space (Section \ref{sec:method:experiments}), identification of default images using affinity diagramming (Section \ref{sec:method:affinitydiagramming}), a user study on user satisfaction with default images (Section \ref{sec:method:surveys}), and a large-scale computational analysis of Midjourney images (Section~\ref{sec:method:comp-analysis}).